jjlin526/React-Hooks/useEffect.md

 If you pass an empty array ([]), the props and state inside the effect will always have their initial values.
 While passing [] as the second argument is closer to the familiar `componentDidMount` and `componentWillUnmount` mental model, there are usually better solutions to avoid re-running effects too often.
 Also, don’t forget that React defers running useEffect until after the browser has painted, so doing extra work is less of a problem.

 We recommend using the `exhaustive-deps` rule as part of our `eslint-plugin-react-hooks` package.
 It warns when dependencies are specified incorrectly and suggests a fix.

+The array of dependencies is not passed as arguments to the effect function.
+Conceptually, though, that’s what they represent: every value referenced inside the effect function should also appear in the dependencies array.
+In the future, a sufficiently advanced compiler could create this array automatically.